andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 Teacher said that when you create a web app, a app service plan is also created.

+In the next screens he selected:

+- **Stack**: .NET 8;
+- He setected **Canada central** as the **region**;
+- Next he said: "pode ser Windows";
+- Then he said "não quero database" (refering to the information of database showed in the next screen);
+- He said in the second step "deploy vamos fazer na mão";
+- In the other configurations he left the default values.1

 # Slides of the class